lalywr2000/Multi-Robot_WAAM/README.md

 python3 multi-robot.py
 ```

-## ABB RobotStudio validation with RAPID
+## ABB RobotStudio Validation with RAPID

 [RobotStudio](https://new.abb.com/products/robotics/software-and-digital/robotstudio) is ABB's commercial software, implemented in the RAPID code format, and supports simulation and Offline Programming (OLP).
 By utilizing this virtual test environment, it is possible to validate whether path following is feasible without collisions, considering the robot layout and the movement of joints.